Retirement Living Hub

 Honoring Memories: Handling Sentimental Items and Heirlooms

-Sentimental items present the biggest challenge during downsizing after a loss.
-These are the clothes, letters, gifts, and mementos that evoke powerful memories of your loved one.
-You are not obligated to keep everything to honor their memory.
-Instead, focus on preserving the essence of those memories.
+Sentimental items, I’ll admit, present the biggest challenge during downsizing after a loss.
+These are the clothes, letters, gifts, and mementos that evoke powerful memories.
+I saw this firsthand with Dorothy when we sold our house on Elmwood Drive.

 • Curate a collection: Select a few key items that represent the most important aspects of your loved one or your shared life.
 Perhaps it is a favorite scarf, a significant piece of jewelry, or a small, meaningful souvenir.